intel-lab-lkp/linux/Documentation/arch/arm64/kdump.rst

 Author: Baoquan He <bhe@redhat.com>

 Kdump mechanism is used to capture a corrupted kernel vmcore so that it can be subsequently analyzed.
-In order to do this, a preliminarily reserved memory is needed to pre-load the kdump kernel and boot such kernel if corruption happens.
+In order to do this, a preliminary reserved memory is needed to pre-load the kdump kernel and boot such kernel if corruption happens.